Noorunnsa/Flask-App/pipeline/README.md

 ### 9. **Terraform Output**
    - After applying the changes, the pipeline outputs the DNS name of the Application Load Balancer (ALB) associated with the deployed Flask app.

+### Test the Flask Application

- Open the provided URL in the browser to access the Flask application.
+Open the provided URL from the Jenkins console output in the web browser to access the Flask application.

 ## Notes